KmolYuan/Pyslvs-UI/docs/environment.md

 ```

 The file `mkdocs.yml` and the contents of directory `docs` is a MkDocs project.
-The markdown files are the resources of those pages.
+The markdown files are the resources of this site.

 [Solvespace]: http://solvespace.com
 [Qt5]: https://www.qt.io/download/